 Two views behind the train heading through the forest.

 A peaceful trip through the woods on the Catskill Mountain Railroad.

 Our conductor keeps a watchful eye of our train.

-We were closing in our our turnback spot on this railroad.
+We were closing in on our turnback spot.

-This is our turnback spot for this trip.
-I went inside to ride back in the coach to Mt Tremper.
+This is our turnback spot at which time I went inside to ride in the coach back to Mt.
+Tremper.

-The train returned to Mt Tremper.
+The train returned to Mt.
+Tremper.
 A special thank you to the Catskill Mountain Railroad for having us here today.
-From here we drove back into Kingston and took a wrong turn but was rewarded with this below.
+From here we drove back into Kingston and took a wrong turn but were rewarded with this below.

 New York Central caboose 642, nee New York Central 19xxx built by the railroad and lettered as Ulster & Delaware to honor the heritage of the nearby railroad.
 We then drove to our next train ride of the trip.

 |Click here for Part 2 of this story!